 If you are on a beach holiday then take your running trainers and go for an early morning jog along the beach each morning before it gets too busy.
 In fact, you don’t even need trainers to do this as barefoot running along the sand is a great feeling and also a great exercise to work different muscles.
 You can also go for a jog around your nearby area to explore exactly where you are staying.

 If it helps you stick to your keep fit goals, then have a routine and make a habit of exercise even whilst you are on holiday.
 Have a 7am run every morning or an 11am swim before lunch.
 Sometimes making things a routine and habit is the best way to stick to them and commit yourself to something.
-Whilst you might want to throw all your routines out whilst travelling, if you know it’s the only thing that will make you accountable then do it.
-Maybe schedule in early morning exercise so you are left with the rest of the day to explore where you are visiting and relax.
+Whilst you might want to throw all your routines out whilst travelling if you know it’s the only thing that will make you accountable then do it.
+For example, if you take CBD capsules every morning for health and wellness purposes then continue to do so whilst on holiday.
+Just check you are allowed to take them into the country you are travelling to before you pack them.
+Just like you will continue to take your health supplements while away, make sure you schedule your exercise too.
+Maybe schedule early morning exercise so you are left with the rest of the day to explore where you are visiting and for relaxing.

 Check out the hotel’s fitness schedule

 Many hotels abroad in holiday resorts have their own fitness schedule and it’s usually included for free with your stay!
 Holiday hotels often do aqua aerobics in the outdoor pools and if you’re lucky, a yoga session with sea views.
 Take a look at the hotel’s planned activities to find something that suits you and incorporate it into your daily routine.